 However, a few owners complained that the rhinestones do not completely encircle the collar, which means one side of the collar is heavier than the other.
 This can cause the collar to rotate if it isn’t suitably snug.

-Bottom Line: This is a great option for large dogs who like to wear a little bling.
+Bottom Line: This is a great collar for large dogs who like to wear a little bling.
 Although the rhinestones may look a little dainty, this is a strong, durable collar, which will work well for very big dogs.

 It is also worth mentioning that the rhinestones used on this collar will probably make your dog more visible to motorists, which is a nice ancillary benefit.

-RC Pet Products’ Wide Dog Clip Collar is designed to look, feel and work great for your dog.
+RC Pet Products’ Wide Dog Clip Collar is designed to look, feel and work great for your big dog.

 Made from soft webbing material, a rugged connecting clip and a super-strong nickel-plated D-ring, these collars are made from some of the highest-quality components of any model on the market, making them a great choice for most dogs – especially large ones.